LorryGailius/AndroidRedirect/README.md

 A simple interface for creating Android proxy applications which redirects to a specific package with custom app icon support.

-If there is an application which does not support android adaptive icons this software helps build a proxy application that redirects to the original application while providing a custom icon.
+If there is an application which does not support android adaptive icons this software helps build a duplicate application that redirects to the original application while providing a custom icon.

 ## Features
 - Create applications that redirect to a specific package.